CarolinaPB/CarolinaPB.github.io/_posts/2022-01-28-VSCode-snakemake-snippets.md

 ---
 layout: post
-title: Use Snakemake snippets in VS Code
+title: Use Snakemake snippets in Visual Studio Code
-tags: [snakemake, Virtual Studio Code, snippets, bioinformatics]
+tags: [snakemake, Visual Studio Code, snippets, bioinformatics]
 ---

 Writting a Snakemake pipeline can be quite repetitive, you add rule after rule and they all follow the same format.
-To make it easier and faster to write a Snakemake pipeline I created [this snippets file](https://github.com/CarolinaPB/Bioinfo_scripts/blob/main/snakemake_rule.code-snippets) in Virtual Studio Code (it may also be possible in other editors).
+To make it easier and faster to write a Snakemake pipeline I created [this snippets file](https://github.com/CarolinaPB/Bioinfo_scripts/blob/main/snakemake_rule.code-snippets) in Visual Studio Code (it may also be possible in other editors).
 Snippets work as text replacement.
 You just need to start typing the word associated with the snippet, hit `enter`, and the word will be replaced by the associated piece of code.
 To create a snippets file in VS Code you go to `file` -> `Preferences` -> `User Snippets`, then you choose your language, in this case `snakemake`.
 The snippets that you create will be available when you have a snakemake file open.
 Once you have created the snippets, to use them you just need to start typing the prefix and hit `enter`.